The Two Jakes: Production

-Because the film hadn't been budgeted normally due to the initial Evans–Towne–Nicholson plan, Towne approached producer Dino De Laurentiis to help finance.
+Because the film had not been budgeted normally due to the initial Evans–Towne–Nicholson plan, Towne approached producer Dino De Laurentiis for help in financing it.
 McGillis remained in the cast, with Harrison Ford set to take over as Jake Gittes and Roy Scheider attached to play the other Jake, with a tentative start date of mid-1986.
-At one point the original film's star John Huston was rumored to be brought in as director, although Towne denied the claim.
-However, the constant shuffling worried Paramount, who withdrew from the distribution deal out of nervousness, eventually taking a $4 million loss on the film.
-Briefly, The Cannon Group, Inc. tried to buy the film for financing after Paramount Pictures had tried to put the film into turnaround, only for Cannon to lose the rights, and it would eventually be reverted to Paramount.
-The project was discontinued until the late 1980s when Nicholson took on the responsibility of directing and also rewrote parts of Towne's script (which "was really only about 80% ready").
+At one point director John Huston, who co-starred in the original film, was rumored to be brought in as director, although Towne denied the claim.
+However, the constant shuffling worried Paramount, who withdrew from the distribution deal, eventually taking a $4 million loss on the film.

+Briefly, The Cannon Group tried to buy the film for financing after Paramount had tried to put the film into turnaround, only for Cannon to lose the rights, which would eventually revert to Paramount.
+The project was discontinued until the late 1980s, when Nicholson took on the responsibility of directing and also rewrote parts of Towne's script (which "was really only about 80% ready").

 Filming began in Los Angeles on April 18, 1989, lasting through July 26.
-Numerous scenes had to be reshot after initial filming had wrapped, causing the release date to get pushed from Christmas 1989 to its August 1990 date.
-Nicholson insisted that it came in "perfectly on schedule and perfectly on budget" (the final cost was about $25 million).
-The film ended up in a personal fallout between Nicholson, Towne, and Evans, with Towne saying in 1998 that he hadn't spoken to Nicholson in over ten years, and Evans checking into a hospital for mental health and substance abuse issues.
+Numerous scenes had to be reshot after initial filming had wrapped, causing the release date to get pushed from Christmas 1989 to August 1990.
+Nicholson insisted that it came in "perfectly on schedule and perfectly on budget" – the final cost was about $25 million.

+The film broke up relations between Nicholson, Towne, and Evans, with Towne saying in 1998 that he had not spoken to Nicholson in over ten years, and Evans checking into a hospital for mental health and substance abuse issues.